Divorce

 Professional Tampa Divorce Lawyers Acquainted With Child-Related Advocacy

 Handling child custody matters is a critical component of family law cases.
-Our attorneys have extensive experience in representing clients in Tampa to ensure that the best interests of the children are prioritized.
+Our attorneys have extensive experience representing clients in Tampa, ensuring that the best interests of the children are prioritized.
 Disputes regarding the legal visitation process and heated conflicts between parents can hinder progress, but we strive to facilitate resolutions that work for the entire family.

 When an agreement cannot be reached, Florida courts will decide based on your children's best interests as part of the divorce case.
 The court's objective is to create arrangements that support the health, safety, and welfare of the children involved.

 Mediation is often requested by the Florida Supreme Court to resolve family disputes efficiently.
-At Harris, Hunt & Derr, P.A., our attorneys guide you through the mediation process, promoting effective dialogue and striving for agreements that benefit your children's future.
+At Harris, Hunt & Derr, P.A., our attorneys guide you through the mediation process, fostering effective dialogue and working towards agreements that benefit your children's future.
 Addressing and minimizing conflicts throughout the legal process is our priority, as it aids in maintaining your family’s well-being.

 Diverse Legal Family Matters in Florida